jainiguevara/react-pg-weather-app/README.md

 3. Select Any City
 4. The application will display the list of weather Forecast
 5. To back to the main screen, Click the 'Back' button

+## Folder Structure

+## src > components

+Location for all components

+## src > containers

+Location for the Main ann Header component

+## src > store

+Location for all related redux stuff such as

+- weather > consist of reducers, actions and action creators for weather data coming for the API
+- index > configuration of store and middleware (thunk)

 ###################################################################################